 The total number of sets at a given intensity

-The latter is the most useful way to measure volume with regards to strength training, as the results are far more stable, therefore more easily correlated to progress.
-Research has shown that for the most part, when the number of sets is increased, both strength and hypertrophy also increase.
-In fact, studies have found that when intensity is equated — that is, you’re lifting to near failure - 3 sets of 6-8 would produce similar hypertrophy results to 3 sets of 15-20.
+The latter is the most useful for strength training — the results are more stable and more easily correlated to progress.
+Research shows that as the number of sets increases, both strength and hypertrophy increase.
+In fact, when intensity is equated — lifting to near failure — 3 sets of 6-8 produces similar hypertrophy to 3 sets of 15-20.

 How much volume is needed to effectively build muscle?